 While you may have heard of dandelion wine, there’s another tiny yellow flower that comes up even earlier in the spring.
 Coltsfoot wine is made from the bright yellow flower petals and has a beautiful color and subtle taste.
 It also happens to be medicinal.

 Coltsfoot is often mistaken for dandelion because the flowers are somewhat similar, but coltsfoot blossoms sprout alone, with no leaves.
 Without the characteristic dandelion leaves, coltsfoot flowers are easy to identify.

 The flowers have a distinctive spicy flavor, with hints of wintergreen.
 That same flavor goes into the finished wine.

 Medicinal Benefits of Coltsfoot

-The botanical name of is Tussilago farfara, and Tussilago comes from the latin word for cough.
+The botanical name is Tussilago farfara, and Tussilago comes from the Latin word for cough.
 Coltsfoot has been used as a remedy for respiratory issues for centuries.
 The most common way to take coltsfoot is as a coltsfoot tea, especially when combined with Mullen for extra medicine.

 An early spring floral wine you say?
 I had to give it a try.

 Start by collecting coltsfoot flowers.
 They tend to grow in waste areas or along roadsides.
 Just be sure it’s an area free of pollution.

 These grow along the edge of one of the paths leading into our woods, so I know that area has never been sprayed.

 Once you’ve collected about a quart of coltsfoot blossoms, pull the petals out and leave the green outer leaves.
 This actually goes rather quickly, and they pull apart much easier than dandelions.
 Pinch the back end of the coltsfoot flower and you can just about squeeze all the petals out the top.